Our Foundation & Work

 Scroll below to see the programmes we run.

-We are entirely self-funded, receiving absolutely no income or grants from the National Lottery, Sport England or any other public source.
+We are currently entirely self-funded, receiving absolutely no income or grants from the National Lottery, Sport England or any other public source.

 The Fighting Chance Scholarship Programme funds and supports young people living in poverty between 4-18 years of age to train completely free of charge in martial arts.
 The programme develops self discipline, resilience, determination, self-development and strength which many young people do not believe they hold.